FC 27 CHEMISTRY STYLES

 Wall

-Suitable for those who usually pass back to the goalkeeper or to start counterattacks.
+Suitable for those who usually pass back to the goalkeeper or use them to start counterattacks.

 Shield